CaterinaBi/aicore-hangman/README.md

             break
 ```

-It has to be noted that the project directory, `hangman`, therefore contains two .py files for this task:
+The coding of the logic behind Hangman basically marked the end of the project.
+Nevertheless, it was possible to improve one's code for extra bonus points, which I did.
+Therefore, the project directory, `hangman`, contains two .py files for this task:
-- `hangman_solution.py`,
+- `hangman_solution.py`, which I have been discussing so far;
-- `hangman_solution_bonus.py`, a more polished version of `hangman_solution.py`, which dispenses with the instructions of the original file, adds comments to make the code clearer, and uses more straightforward names for the attributes and methods.
+- `hangman_solution_bonus.py`, a more polished version of `hangman_solution.py`, which dispenses with the instructions of the original file, adds comments to make the code clearer, and implements more catching messages created using a combination of ASCII characters.
 I discuss this in the following section.

 ### Improvements to the basic game